LSDOlab/lsdo_rotor/README.md

 ### Step 0: Install miniconda
 Next, we recommend the usage of Python environments.
 [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) is a compact version of the Anaconda Python distribution.
 Please see the link to find detailed installation instructions and verify that the commands below to install Miniconda are up-to-date.

+NOTE that in the commands below, the assumed operating system is Linux.
+If you are on MacOS or Windows, refer to the Miniconda link for OS specific instructions.

 ```sh
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh